MontyHarper/TARDIS-Calendar/TARDIS Calendar/README.md

 # TARDIS Calendar
 This is an experimental "dementia" calendar for iOS, currently in development.
+Unfortunately this app will not yet work for anyone who doesn't have my mom's calendars in their Apple Calendar app!
+I'm working on adding user preferences that will allow you to sync this app to your own Apple Calendar.

 # TARDIS Calendar Concept
 I'm designing this calendar for my mom, who has temporal lobe epilepsy, and cannot conceptualize time very well.